-Stoma surgery is a big decision that most people never have to make but for many disabled people that is something we have to think about because our bladder and bowel function don’t work properly.
-When you have Spina Bifida it is common to have bladder or bowel problem which cannot be fixed through surgery and the only way you can manage this is with a stoma.
-Everyone manages their bladder and bowel problems differently because not all doctors are trained in the same procedures but for most people with Spina Bifida we get what you call an ACE or vesicostomy to help manage our bladder and bowel problems.
-This allows us to be able to be able to do our own catherizations and have regular bowel movements which is huge step to independence.
+Stoma surgery is a big decision that most people never have to make but for many disabled people that is something we have to think about because our bladder and bowel muscles don’t work properly.
+When you have Spina Bifida, it is common to have bladder or bowel problem which cannot be fixed through surgery and the only way you can manage this is with a stoma.
+Everyone manages their bladder and bowel problems differently because not all doctors are trained in the same procedures but for most people with Spina Bifida, we get what you call an ACE or vesicostomy which are basically stoma’s that help us manage our bladder and bowel problems independently.
+This allows us to be able to do our own catheterizations and have regular bowel movements without needing tons of help which is a huge step towards someone’s independence.
 Getting a stoma can be a rather difficult decision to make and not something I would totally rely on my doctor or my caregiver to make for me because they will always tell me it’s a fantastic idea.
 If you have been thinking about stoma surgery but aren’t quite surgery if it’s the right decision for you here is what I tell people to help them make a decision.

 Where is your mental health?– What I don’t understand is why don’t doctors put more emphasis on mental health when someone is considering stoma surgery?
 There is just as much talk about mental health before stoma surgery as there is with any doctor’s appointment when there should be much more.
 You are literally putting a huge hole on someone’s body and what I think many doctor don’t understand is that it not only is functional but also affects the way we see ourselves.
 The first thing I always ask people considering stoma surgery is where is your mental health?
 Stoma surgery is a terrible idea if your mental health is not in a good place because it will only make your depression worse.
 Work on improving your mental health and then consider stoma surgery because severe depression that you may not be able to come back from is not worth the risk.
 Some people have a really hard time with stoma acceptance and have a heart attack when they see their new stoma for the first time so it’s really important to make sure your in the right mindset before going through something this life-changing.

 Are you ready to take care of it?– There are tons of people that are on board with getting a stoma but aren’t really motivated to do what is required to take care of it.
 There isn’t a lot of self-care involved in taking care of a vesicostomy or an ACE but you do need to do catheterizations every couple of hours and have regular bowel movements every couple of days.
 Regular catheterizations aren’t usually as much of a problem for some people because it only takes a couple of minutes but keeping up with bowel regimes is like pulling teeth.
 I try to help people understand that after you have this procedure your not going to be able to have a bowel movement in five minutes like most people can but for some people it can take as much as two to three hours.
-This is a great idea if you are willing to commit to the self-care but if your not and only plan on having a bowel movement once every two weeks then it’s a terrible idea.
-It’s dangerous for your health to not listen to your not doctor especially in the beginning and will only lead to more doctor appointments and hospitalizations.
+This is a great idea if you are willing to commit to the self-care but if your not and only plan on having a bowel movement once a month then it’s not a great idea and I would wait until you are ready.
+It’s dangerous for your health if you don’t go to the bathroom regularly and will only lead to more doctors appointments and hospitalizations.